ddpanku/athena-inc.github.io/README.md

 ## Welcome to ATHENA™ Inc.

-You can use the [Athena Site](http://aathena.ml) to preview the content for this website.
+You can use the [ATHENA's Site](http://aathena.ml) to preview the content for the website.

 ### About ATHENA